kedro-org/kedro/docs/source/visualisation/kedro-viz_visualisation.md

 For example, the [data engineering convention](https://towardsdatascience.com/the-importance-of-layered-thinking-in-data-engineering-a09f685edc71) labels datasets according to the stage of the pipeline (e.g. whether the data has been cleaned).

-As of Kedro version 18.9, we've made a change to the way layers are defined in the Data Catalog.
-The definition is now included under the kedro-viz metadata, where previously it was an attribute specified within a dataset's definition.
+In Kedro version 0.18.9 we changed the way layers are defined in the Data Catalog.
+The definition is now included under the `metadata` key for `kedro-viz` (previously it was an attribute specified within a dataset's definition).

 Here's an example of how to use the kedro-viz metadata to define layers: